Residual interest is the interest that’s accrued on an unpaid credit card balance for those who have been carrying a balance.

-There are many credit cards that offer 0% intro APRs on new purchases and/or balance transfers for a limited time.
-To find out how your card deals with leftover balances, look at the back of the statement.
+There are many credit cards that offer 0% intro APRs on new purchases or balance transfers for a limited time.
+There’s no residual interest to worry about during the promotional period.
+But to find out how your card deals with leftover balances, look at the back of the statement.
 It’s unlikely that “residual interest” will appear in those words.

 How to avoid residual interest

 There’s no reason to pay months’ of residual interest on a balance that can be paid off quickly.
 To avoid this, take the following suggestions into consideration: